 We have announced a multi-model One GE facility at Pune, set to get operational by 2013-end, with an investment of $200 over several years.
 While we use the facility for India business, we would also use it to export products and components.
 We are looking at wind energy related products, valves, control systems, and some aircraft engine component part that we would export for global assembly.
 We would like to make locomotive engines there.
 Over five years, the facility should support 2,000 people.

+How would the manufacturing facility impact sourcing for India and the global businesses?
 The fully-loaded cost of this factory in terms of per hour of operations would be competitive with any factory we have anywhere in the world, for instance, China or Vietnam.
 So, the Indian manufacturing story is far more robust than what many believe.
 The manufacturing supply chain around the Pune facility is sourcing products like blades not only for India business but also helping them qualify as global suppliers.
 Interestingly, we have reduced the number of suppliers from 450 to 300, but tripled the amount of purchasing.
 We are raising the bar in terms of expectations from them and the financial stability and quality systems they need to have.
 So, it is a big investment of our time and money in building the supply chain.

 What has been the impact of the localisation drive on head count in India?
 Over the last three years, we have doubled our sales team (around 2,000 now).
 So, we have more tier-II and -III distribution across all businesses, and more service and support people.
 Three years ago, 40 per cent of people servicing the energy business were from India, the rest flew in from the US and Europe.
 Now around 80-85 per cent is local.
 The commercial side of business has seen massive increase in headcount in the last three years.

+You have started taking an equity position in many customer businesses?
 Investment is the fourth pillar of our localisation drive.
 So, we have invested in many of our customers in the health care business by lending or leasing money for equipment purchases, or investing in some customers to help them grow business.
 There is an explosion of companies getting into cardiac, oncology, dental and ophthalmology services.
 Most of these service providers are small and medium sized companies, and need equity help to expand and buy equipment.
 We have done half-a-dozen equity deals in the last couple of years.
 A typical deal size would be anywhere between $10 and 50 million, and in the aggregate we spent around $150-200 million.
 Now, we have a lot more focus on the customer with a local mindset.

+How has contribution of the various verticals to the top line changed between 2009 and now?
 We don’t give out actual numbers, but as I said earlier, the order level is 50 per cent higher than the pre-2009 level.
 Most notable part about that is our largest business was selling gas turbine for 2010 and 2011 till the last 18 months when the industry hit a wall due to the lack of natural gas in the country.
 So, in a pie chart for top line contribution in 2012 versus 2009, the share of health care and aviation would be up, energy slightly up (with renewable side of the business doing better than gas turbine business), oil & gas is small but growing, while the financial services side is down.
 We see some good opportunity in oil and gas going forward, as GE has made some acquisitions in that space globally.